giovtorres/kvm-install-vm/README.md

     to connect locally to your KVM domains.

 COMMANDS
-    help    - show this help or help for a subcommand create  - create a new guest domain list    - list all domains, running and stopped remove  - delete a guest domain
+    help        - show this help or help for a subcommand attach-disk - create and attach a disk device to guest domain create      - create a new guest domain detach-disk - detach a disk device from a guest domain list        - list all domains, running and stopped remove      - delete a guest domain
+    net-create  - create and activate a network net-remove  - remove and undefine a network net-list    - list all networks
+    deploy      - deploy virtual networks and machine from a configuration file input
 ```

 #### Creating Guest VMs